What is it and how do I get rid of it?

 Every dog is different and often changing reactive behavior involves desensitization and functional reinforcement work as well but for the most part, Counter Conditioning is the place to start.

-Whenever possible, I like to put a solid foundation of training under a dog before beginning counter conditioning work.
+Whenever possible, I like to put a solid foundation of training under a reactive dog before beginning counter conditioning work.
 In my experience, this predicts a better outcome over the long run.
-Dogs who have this history of training are much more confident when they move into the Counter Conditioning phase and their handlers have a deeper set of skills to draw from.
+Dogs who have this history of training are more confident and their handlers have a deeper set of skills to draw from.